stele95/LinVAM/README.md

 Linux Voice Activated Macro

 ## Status
-This project is currently a work-in-progress and is minimally functional only for English.
+This project is currently a work-in-progress and currently supports only English.

-Utilising Pocketsphinx, a lightweight voice to text engine you can specify voice commands for the tool to recognise and actions to perform.
+Utilising VOSK-API, a lightweight voice to text engine you can specify voice commands for the tool to recognise and actions to perform.

-Known bugs and planned additions
-- Create a built versions of the app and releases for easy download
-- Log window showing spoken words the V2T recognises
+### Planned additions
 - Support for joysticks and gaming devices

 ## Install
 ### Requirements
+- PyQt6
+- sounddevice
+- srt
+- vosk
 - ffmpeg
 - ydotool (https://github.com/ReimuNotMoe/ydotool)